RichardChambers/genposbackoffice/GenposBackOffice/ReadMe.txt

     MICROSOFT FOUNDATION CLASS LIBRARY : GenposBackOffice Project Overview
 ===============================================================================

-The application wizard has created this GenposBackOffice application for you.
-This application not only demonstrates the basics of using the Microsoft Foundation Classes but is also a starting point for writing your application.
+The application GenposBackOffice is an MFC application to provide an interface to a GenPOS terminal in order to provide an interface for provisioning and managing a GenPOS point of sale cluster.
+This application has the following target audience and
+environment:
+ - access to a GenPOS cluster using a LAN connection
+ - provide a mechanism for pulling data from a terminal or pushing data to a terminal
+ - allow for multiple clusters each with its own settings one cluster at a time

 This file contains a summary of what you will find in each of the files that make up your GenposBackOffice application.